 - Preheat oven to 400F and line a 12-cup muffin pan with paper liners.

-- In a large bowl, whisk together the flour, cocoa powder, baking soda, and salt.
+- In a large bowl, whisk together the flour, sugar, cocoa powder, baking soda, and salt.
 Set aside.

 - Add the wet ingredients to the dry ingredients and stir until just combined.
 Gently fold in the chocolate pieces.